 The rest… Did I mention that this is a low budget movie?
 I believe that it was crowdfunded, in fact.
 Now, recent advances in film making have been a boon for low budget horror in some ways.
 Basically, digital filmmaking, editing and online distribution make it much easier for amateurs and semi-pros to get their work made and out before the public.

 On the other hand, the high resolution of digital cameras means that special effects shots that people would have gotten away with on actual film look as fake as hell now.
-Scenes that are meant to show bloody carnage that might have worked in the 1970s or '80s, but flat out don't now that you can see everything clearly.
+Scenes that are meant to show bloody carnage that might have worked in the 1970s or '80s just look flat-out silly that you can see everything clearly.

-But look, I'm niggling.
-There are worse elements.
+But that's just niggling.
+There are much worse elements to be found.
 The acting is barely at high school drama class standard, the sound effects are laughable, most of the action is silly.
-Huge chunks of time wasting crap are based on a tired riff on the 'too busy arguing to survive' structure that was clever when Night of the Living Dead did it in the late '60s.
+Huge chunks of time wasting crap are based on a tired riff on the 'too busy arguing to survive' structure that was clever when Night of the Living Dead did it in the late '60s, but yawn-inducing today.